LastRose/lastrose.github.io/_posts/2016-07-12-shopify-sub-collections.markdown

 	{% endcomment %}
   {% assign current_collection_type = collection.handle | split: '-' %}
   {% comment %}
-	Display a "Show All" type option to unfilter.
-Doesn't need to be displayed on the all page though, since everything is already being shown.
+	Display a "Show All" type option to un-filter.
+Does not need to be displayed on the all page though, since everything is already being shown.
   {% endcomment %}
   {% unless collection.handle == 'all' %}
     {% if current_collection_type[1] %}